DaevMithran/W3C2PDF/README.md

 ### 1.2 Scope & Assumptions

 - Supports bidirectional conversion between credentials and PDFs (VC/VP ↔ PDF)
-- Supports both JSON-LD and JWT-based VCs & VPs for maximum interoperability
+- Supports both W3C compliant JSON-LD and JWT-based VCs & VPs
 - The PDF contains both human-readable and machine-readable representations of the credential
-- Supports all parties in the VC ecosystem: issuers, holders, and verifiers
 - Compatible with various standards including PDF/A archival standards
 - The UI of the PDF can be dynamically determined based on the JSON-LD context, allowing customized rendering per credential type
-- JWT-based credentials follow standardized templates for consistent visual representation
-- Supports various signature methods including standard digital signatures, QES for regulatory contexts, and DID-based approaches
 - Allows verification of PDF credentials without requiring specialized wallet software

 ## 2. Terminology